abbazabacto/ngpackagr-issue/README.md

 # NgpackagrIssue

-This project was created to demonstrate an issue with `ng-packagr`, using path alias results into a failing package build.
+This project was created to demonstrate an issue with `ng-packagr`, how to structure the primary and secondary entry points under `src` folder

 Path alias in ```src/tsconfig.json```:
 ```json